Apply for a child performance licence

 No licence is required when:

-- no payment is made to the child and the performance is arranged by a school
+- the performance is arranged by a school

 Who applies for the licence and how?